 If you don’t have a car, there is no easy way to get around Los Angeles and California.
 I learnt this from my recent trip to LA and Palm Springs.
 At home I drive all the time, so a holiday for me includes NOT driving.

 Unlike New York, London or Paris, LA does not have an established public transport system.
 Sure there is one light rail line and plenty of buses, but it is easy to see why Uber took hold in this city.
 Instead of hoping for a Taxi or waiting for a bus, you can open your phone and hail a car in seconds.
 Trying to get from LA to Palm Springs is another challenge altogether.

 Hollywood to Palm Springs is just over 100 miles, fine if you have a car, not so fine if you don’t.
 The options include flying, via Philadelphia or taking a train that stops halfway and pours you onto a bus.
 You can hire a chauffeur who will happily drive you out there, but the cost will include his trip home, which starts to get expensive.
-I had been trying to find a solution to drive us from the Chateau Marmont in LA to the JW Marriott in Palm Springs.
+I had been trying to find a solution to drive us from the Chateau Marmont in LA to the JW Marriott in Palm Springs for our Desert Trip weekend.
 After many late nights trying to find a solution for me and the family, I stumbled upon a new idea.
 The Tesloop.